Excitonic phase transition in the extended three-dimensional Falicov-Kimball model: Quantum rotor representation

 where

-and the action ${\cal{S}}_{0}[\varphi]$ is given in Eq.(\ref{PURE_PHASE_ACTION}).
-The detailed calculation of the average of the second order term in Eq.(\ref{THE_EFFECTIVE_PHASE_ACTION_2}) is given in the Appendix \ref{sec:STIFFNESS_CALCULATION}.
-As a result, we have for the phase-only action
+and the action ${\cal{S}}_{0}[\varphi]$ is given in Eq.(\ref{Equation_28}).
+The detailed calculation of the average of second order term in Eq.(\ref{Equation_61}) is given in the Appendix \ref{sec:Section_A}.
+As result, we have for the phase-only action